 Personally, I think Southlake Square is the perfect spot to shop for everyone on your Christmas list and get the groceries you need for Friendmas and all the Christmas festivities around this time of year.
 The annual tree lighting isn’t one you’ll want to miss and your kids will also love visiting Santa’s Village in the heart of the Square.

 So, go on a carriage ride, have breakfast with Santa, listen to Mrs. Claus tell the most magical stories, and go snow hill tubing!
 Southlake knows how to bring the Christmas spirit into everyone’s lives, so you won’t want to miss out!
-Learn more about there events here.
+Learn more about their events here.

 Fredericksburg – Texas Hill Country Christmas